Sample questions

 Taking on a new project can be challenging as the individual gets to grips with the details of the work, while also building a relationship with the stakeholders and managing their expectations.
 Juggling the demands of a new, unfamiliar project can feel overwhelming so it is important to communicate clearly and honestly with the stakeholders, setting realistic expectations.
 These are important skills to develop as a public health trainee.

-• E is an appropriate response as you are communicating directly and collaboratively with the stakeholders to set realistic expectations regarding your work on the project.
-Communicating professionally and clearly with the stakeholders will ensure that they are aware of what they can expect from you and you are aware what is expected of you.
+- Response E includes communicating directly and collaboratively with the stakeholders to set realistic expectations regarding your work on the project.
+Communicating professionally and clearly with the stakeholders will ensure that they are aware of what they can expect from you, and you are aware what is expected of you.

-• C is neither appropriate nor inappropriate.
-Through doing this you are giving information on what can be expected from you, however, this information is indirect, insensitive, and potentially unclear.
+- Response C provides information on what can be expected from you, however, this information is indirect, insensitive, and potentially unclear.
 You are not considering what expectations they might have of you and your role.

-• D is an inappropriate response.
-This is not relevant information for the stakeholders as there is no clear indication of what this means for their project.
+- Response D provides information that is not relevant for the stakeholders as there is no clear indication of what this means for their project.
 The action in isolation does not help to resolve the issue.
 It could also be misinterpreted to mean that the project is not as important to you as it was your colleague.

 Example 3